Mayu-hakke17/Day1_clock1Hz_Generation/README.md

-# clock1Hz_Generation
-Generating the 1 Hz clock using verilog code.
+##Generating the 1 Hz clock using verilog code.